unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

 :doc:`API Reference<api_reference>`'s Space section. `LatLonGrid` is one example.

 .. code-block:: python
-   :caption: Instantiating a `LatLonGrid` object from its dimensions' extents and resolutions.
+   :caption: Instantiating a `LatLonGrid` from its dimensions' extents and resolutions.

    >>> spacedomain = cm4twc.LatLonGrid.from_extent_and_resolution(
    ...    latitude_extent=(51, 55),